openpolitics/manifesto/manifesto/economy.md

 The personal income tax allowance will be set at the level of a full time living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65) and will rise inline with the living wage.

-Income Tax and National Insurance will be combined into a single Earnings Tax.

-Employers' National Insurance contributions will also be abolished and replaced by an increase in the Earnings Tax.

 The rate of capital gains tax for individuals will be harmonized with the rate of tax on earned income, and all allowances for each will be pooled, in order to ensure that work is rewarded and incentivised to the same extent as investment.

 Investigate viability of moving from an income-assessed direct taxation to wealth assessed direct taxation.
 Those who earn significant salaries but do not accumulate wealth or assets beyond a single property (ie ensuring a genuine 'trickle-down' to the service industries) should be taxed less.
 This means hard-work is still encouraged, high-earners are not forced abroad, but those who sit on vast sums of accumulated wealth would be penalised instead.